harrisonritz/election2020/index.md

 I'm comparing the performance of *538* and *The Economist* in two ways: (1) just averages the model likelihoods across reported states and (2) weighting the likelihoods based on the relative populations in each state, to give more credit to the model that does 'better where it counts'.

-This figure will be updated periodically as new data comes in.
+This figure will be updated periodically as new results comes in.